eyosen/PI-Web-API-Client-VBA/docs/Api/AttributeApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **CreateAttributeWithHttpInfo**
-> CreateAttributeWithHttpInfo(string webId, PIAttribute attribute)
+> CreateAttributeWithHttpInfo(string webId, PIAttribute attribute, string webIdType = null)

 Create a new attribute as a child of the specified attribute.